rezwanhoq/NetworkPath/README.md

 #### Sample output for invalid data:
 	Enter Device From, Device To and Latency (eg: A B 10 followed by ENTER key): ADSLKFJ
 	OUTPUT: Invaild data

+	Do you want to continue?
+(Yes/Quit): kfhf
+	OUTPUT: Invalid selection !!